russell-laros/russell-laros/README.md

 # About Me
 Aloha!
 My name is Russell, and I'm a boat captain in Hawaii by day and a coder data dude by night.
-When I'm not busy driving boats, I enjoy spending my free time sharpening my programming skills and diving into the fascinating world of data analytics.
+When I'm not busy driving boats or scuba diving, I enjoy sharpening my programming skills and immersing myself in the fascinating world of data analytics.
 I believe in the power of data to uncover insights and drive decision-making, and I enjoy using my skills to solve real-world problems.

 ## Education
 * Bachelor of Science in Computer Science and Business: Lehigh University